All About Music Therapists

 - Virtual instrument software

-How do I Become a Music Therapist?
+What education or degrees do I need to become a Music Therapist?

 What work experience do I need to become a Music Therapist?

-Where Music Therapists Are Employed
+Where Music Therapists Work

 The table below shows the approximate number of Music Therapists employed by various industries.